Wildwood Amusement Park: Location

 The Wildwood Amusement Park was located on the southern shore of White Bear Lake, on the border of Mahtomedi and nearby Birchwood.
 The precise location of the park is still debated, since little of the original structures remain today.

 Park Attractions

 Once called the "Coney Island of St. Paul," the Wildwood Park featured numerous attractions.
 In addition to the popular picnic grounds and amusement rides, there were traveling shows, diving ponies, and hot air balloon rides.
 A bathhouse operated just west of the rides, and had a water chute and springboards.
 Athletic types would play baseball at the water’s edge on the beach.
 Additional activities included orchestral concerts, free dancing lessons, boating, bowling, a carousel, fishing, a penny arcade, a shooting gallery, playgrounds, a postal photo gallery, swings, ball-throwing games, and a twenty-five cent motorboat trip around White Bear Lake.

 Admission

 Admission to the Wildwood Amusement Park was free.

 Attendance

 Park Decline and Closure

+The change in transportation and the railroad no longer running to the park was the beginning of the end.